upday/upday.github.io/_posts/blog/2017-08-014-upday_architecture.md

 ---
 layout: post
-title: "Finding Yourself in Backend Architectural World"
+title: "Finding yourself in the world of backend architecture"
 modified:
 categories: blog
 author: maria_fernandez_pajares
 excerpt: Our journey through the world of backend architecture in a few words.
 tags: [Architecture, Microservices, Backend]
 image:
-date: 2017-08-14T10:55:55+2
+date: 2017-08-24T10:55:55+2
 ---

 I have always wanted to write about our journey through the world of backend architectures.
-I guess you as developer have been facing problems related with this topic in your team and projects and are aware of lot of magical and trendy solutions, but sometimes those do not fit so well to your current situation.
+As a developer, you may have been facing problems related to this topic in your team or with your projects.
+You might even be aware of the magical and trendy solutions out there, but sometimes these don't perfectly fit your current needs.

-This topic has not been -and it is not yet- an easy one for us neither, but after facing many problems we are finding ourselves in this architecture world.
+This topic has not been - and it is not yet - an easy one for us either, but after facing many problems we now find ourselves in the world of backend architecture.
-Therefore I would like to share a bit of our experiences and learnings from it in upday.
+Therefore I would like to share a few of our experiences and learnings in this area at upday.

 ### Conway's Law's reversion